 Why this blog?

-Earlier in 2021 I switched careers to chase a dream with my partner: working for a non-governmental organization in the majority two-thirds world.
+Earlier in 2021 I switched careers to chase a dream with my partner, which involved a move overseas to work in a non-technical role.
 This has meant an identity shift for me.
 If one includes my time in university, I’ve spent close to 30 years immersed in the information technology industry.

 For most of those years I felt like a reluctant sysadmin, struggled with imposter syndrome and felt inadequate.
 Once I stepped away from it, I realised both how much I loved working in the field and what a privilege I’ve had work in a tech role for over two decades.